4rkal/blog/content/posts/ventoy.md

 ---
-title: "Create a MultiBoot USB using ventoy"
+title: Create a MultiBoot USB using ventoy
 date: 2023-03-06T20:11:51+03:00
+tags:
+  - linux
 ---
 With ventoy, you don’t need to format the disk over and over, you just need to copy the ISO files to the USB drive and boot them directly.